-Since we were founded in September 2015, we've helped to create forever families by placing over from ages 2-15 including more than groups
+Since we were founded in September 2015, we've helped to create forever families by placing groups

-CHILDREN FROM FOSTER CARE
+CHILDREN FROM FOSTER CARE from ages 2-14 including,

 Open Arms Adoptions can assist you with both your adoption approval and foster care license.
 Once you have been approved to adopt, our staff will submit your homestudy for consideration for children throughout the United States.
 Your adoption assessor and other staff members will be available to you for consultation and to review information about children who are available for adoption.
 Once you are matched with a child or children, your adoption assessor will continue to assist you on your journey by providing post-placement supportive services to your entire family.